 Adrian Wootton OBE, now the Chief Executive of Film London, was Broadway’s first Director from 1989-1993.
-He takes a look back on our early days and the Shots in The Dark festival he founded in 1991...
+He takes a look back at our early days and the Shots in The Dark festival he founded in 1991...

 When did you first join Broadway Cinema?